AlexsJones/darkstar/README.md

 |               | <-            |                  ActorDetails + Instruction |
 | Work          |               |               |                 |
 | Message       | ->            | ActorDetails + Instruction + Payload  |                |

+## Modules & development

+The module system uses interfaces and it is easy to add your own modules in.

+Modify firstly `loader.go` and secondly create your module .g. `unix/timestamp.go`